 In 1994, Fisher designed the mirror maze in Peaugres Safari Park, which he named Labyrinthe des Dragons.
 The maze was constructed with angled mirrors to give the impression of endless possibilities, and reflect the lost maze adventurer.
 As a quirky addition, Fisher also installed live fish tanks in the maze.
 When reflected, the fish add a layer of movement, further confusing those wandering the labyrinth.

 Throughout his career, Fisher has set a number of world records and is considered an innovator in his field.
-He has built half of the world’s mirror mazes and had his hand in mazes across the world for the last 35 years.
+He has built half of the world’s mirror mazes and has had his hand in mazes across the world for the last 35 years.

 Know Before You Go